tcr/edit-text/README.md

 You will see any failures appear in the client-proxy code that would appear in the browser console when in WASM mode.

+## Directories

+* `oatie` — The Operational Transform library.
+* `mercutio` — Common components for Mercutio, the edit-text frontend.
+* `mercutio-server` — Contains the synchronization websocket server + static file server.
+* `mercutio-client` — Contains agnostic client code, including the `client-proxy` binary.
+* `mercutio-wasm` — A thin wrapper around `mercutio-client`, targeting WebAssembly.
+* `mercutio-frontend` — TypeScript code bundled with webpack, and static HTML templates.

-## Compiling the frontend
+### Compiling the frontend

-The frontend (TypeScript) code is tracked using git, but you can also develop on it yourself.
+The bundled frontend code (written in TypeScript) is tracked in git, but you can also compile it yourself.
 Make sure you have Node installed first, then:

 ```
 npm i --prefix ./mercutio-frontend
 ./x.rs frontend-watch
 ```

-To watch and continuously build all frontend code.
+This command watches the `mercutio-frontend` directory and continuously builds all frontend code.
 Note that the .wasm bundle isn't inlined into the bundle with webpack, but loaded asynchronously.

 ## License